 We left the car and, in my case, donned waterproofs and then, following Jennifer we crossed a stile into a grass field by the rocky shore and walked for several hundred yards over further windswept and wet fields northwards, towards a small bay in the distance, where two other birders were hunkered down, sheltering under a wall from the wind and looking out at the tumultuous sea.

 The weather was truly wild on this deserted shore.
 Massive slabs of flat shelving rock, made slippery and treacherous from rain and seawater sloped down to the heaving sea.
-The wind was from the north, very strong and was turning the sea into a succession of huge waves that rose upwards and then curled over to shatter against the rocks in a foaming froth of white, sending great showers of spray up into the air.
+The wind was from the north, very strong and turning the sea into a succession of huge waves that rose upwards and then curled over to shatter against the rocks in a foaming froth of white, sending great showers of spray up into the air.
 The sea for some way out was white with foam where the spent waves had retreated from their assault on the rocks.
-Constantly, other huge waves rolled in to shatter with a percussive thunder of sound and white surf against the unyielding rocks.
+Constantly, enormous waves rolled in to shatter with a percussive thunder of sound and white surf against the unyielding rocks.

 It was exhilerating to both see and hear but where was the Steller's Eider?